smepps1989/nosql-challenge/README.md

 ### What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?

-This query involved locating the longitude and latitude of the newly added Penang Flavours restaurant to be used as a reference to find the top five establishments that have the highest rating and sorted by hygiene, from the best hygiene to the worst.
+This query involved locating the longitude and latitude of the newly added Penang Flavours restaurant to be used as a reference in location the closest top five establishments that have the highest rating and sorted by hygiene, from the best hygiene to the worst.
 Noticeably, it can be seen that the highest rated establishments tended to have better scores in hygiene.
-Below are those establishments that are within +/- 0.01 degrees in latitude and longitude of Penang Flavours.
+Below are those establishments that are within +/- 0.01 degrees in latitude and longitude to that of Penang Flavours.

 ![alt text](Resources/images/top_five.png)